-Attached as Appendix "F" of this Circular is the ordinary resolution of the Shareholders to approve the PSU Plan (the "PSU Plan Resolution") to be considered at the Meeting.
-To be adopted, the PSU Plan Resolution needs to be approved by a majority of the votes cast by the Shareholders at the meeting by proxy or in person.
+As previously mentioned, the Board of Directors' approval of the amendments to the PSU Plan Applicable to the Business Units is subject to Shareholders' approval.
+Attached as Appendix "E" of this Circular is the ordinary resolution of the Shareholders to approve the PSU Plan Applicable to Business Units and ratify the December 2013 PSU Grant (the "PSU Plan Applicable to Business Units Resolution") to be considered at the Meeting.
+To be adopted, the PSU Plan Applicable to Business Units Resolution needs to be approved by a majority of the votes cast by the Shareholders at the meeting by proxy or in person.

-The Board of Directors recommends that Shareholders VOTE IN FAVOUR of the PSU Plan Resolution.
-If you do not specify how you want your Shares voted, the persons named as proxyholders will cast the votes represented by proxy at the Meeting FOR the passing of the PSU Plan Resolution.
+The Board of Directors recommends that Shareholders VOTE IN FAVOUR of the PSU Plan Applicable to Business Units Resolution.
+If you do not specify how you want your Shares voted, the persons named as proxyholders will cast the votes represented by proxy at the Meeting FOR the passing of the PSU Plan Applicable to Business Units Resolution.